mohammedaeraf/react-training/assignments/a10-fetch-api-data-on-mount.md

 - Use `useEffect` and `useState` for data fetching and state management.
 - Use unique keys for each card.
 - Use Bootstrap classes for styling.

----

-**Deliverable:**
-A React component (`RecipeList`) that fetches and displays data in Bootstrap Cards, styled and arranged in a responsive grid.